Xelus22/LoLSocWebpage/aboutus.md

 ---
 layout: page
-title: About me
+title: About Us
+permalink: "aboutus"
 subtitle: Why you'd want to go on a date with me
 ---

+We are UNSW League of Legends.

-My name is Inigo Montoya.
-I have the following qualities:
+We have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family